ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

 -- -- --

-Turns out I write Dialectically, rather than Atomicly.
+It turns out I write Dialectically, rather than Atomicly.

-...I didn't know this...

 So, the ideas I write about build on each other.